br0ast/KRaE-lab/lesson1/firstlesson.md

 ```

 We download the results of this query as a csv.
-We start to filter for each category.
+We start to FILTER for each category.
 We take first ancient egypt, we copy those code and then go to http://removelinebreaks.net .
 We copy this list, go to a notepad and press ctrl + h (or go to edit, replace ) we replace "http://www.wikidata.org/entity/" with "wd:" .
 Then we can go on http://query.wikidata.org and do this query:

 ```sparql